60 hour July 19.jpg

 MAXIMUM NUMBER OF STUDENTS 18

-Eligibility Two years consistent yoga practice with a qualified teacher required, along with references.
+Eligibility Two years consistent yoga practice, along with references.

 CLICK HERE TO COMPLETE ONLINE APPLICATION FORM